 Including $348 million in restructuring and other expenses, AMR had a net loss of $238 million, or 71 cents a share, according to a statement today.
 Fort Worth, Texas-based AMR’s year-earlier loss was $162 million, or 48 cents, ahead of its Nov.
 29 filing for Chapter 11 protection.

 Revenue on a seat-mile basis, the U.S. industry benchmark for financial performance, rose 4.5 percent.
-The gain helped temper a drop in the airline’s domestic passenger traffic as flight delays snarled its schedule, reviving questions about whether the third-largest U.S. carrier can fend off a takeover from US Airways Group Inc. (LCC) and exit bankruptcy on its own.
+The gain helped temper a drop in the airline’s domestic passenger traffic as flight delays snarled its schedule, reviving questions about whether the third-largest U.S. carrier can fend off a takeover from US Airways Group Inc. (LCC:US) and exit bankruptcy on its own.

 “Our careful review of strategic alternatives continues, but regardless of the outcome, our improvement in both revenues and costs reflects what the new American can be,” Chief Executive Officer Tom Horton said in an e-mail to employees.